arras-energy/gridlabd-old/docs/Module/Powerflow/Building.md

 where $M$ is the system mode matrix, and $w$ is the weather.
 If the system has
 $K$ modes, then the matrix $M$ expresses the weather contribution of each weather parameters to the total static load for each mode $m(t)$.
-If the weather contains four variables, then the matrix $M$ is $2x4$ such that it produces the real and reactive power contributions to the load in the current mode.
+If the weather contains four variables, then the matrix $M$ is $2\times4$ such that it yields the real and reactive power contributions to the load in the current mode given the current weather.

 The dynamic model is of the form